guilbaults/TrailblazingTurtle/docs/data.md

 ```

 ## redfish\_exporter
 [redfish\_exporter](https://github.com/jenningsloy318/redfish_exporter) is used to gather the power usage of the nodes.
-This information is used to compute the energy used by a job and related metrics like CO2 emmissions.
+This information is used to compute the energy used by a job and related metrics like CO2 emissions.

 ## node\_exporter
 [node\_exporter](https://github.com/prometheus/node_exporter) is used to gather generic information about the nodes.
 This is the default exporter used by most Prometheus installations.
-That information is used to show metrics like local disk IO of the nodes within the job.
+That information is used to show metrics like the local disk IO of the nodes within the job.

 ## libvirtd\_exporter
 [libvirtd\_exporter](https://github.com/guilbaults/libvirtd_exporter/tree/metadata) is used to gather information about the VM running on Openstack.